 Just before winter break, Maddie L. ’22 documented a day in an LCDS seventh-grader’s life for this photo essay with captions.

 The entire sixth grade went on a fun-filled yet educational trip to Outdoor School at Shaver’s Creek, Penn State’s nature center.
 The class learned about how everything in nature is intertwined, as well as the importance of natural resources and their conservation.

 By Delphi A. ’18

 Photos by Evershea A. ’18

-From the moment the elevator doors closed, the experience became more intense and moving than any of us who had not visited the museum before expected it to be.
+The experience became more intense and moving than any of us who had not visited the museum before expected it to be.
 Witnessing even the depiction of genocide is no pleasant thing, but the museum is also a memorial.
 Its goal is to educate visitors, and provide a sanctuary for mourning.

 After our parents’ bon voyaging concluded, 22 eighth graders boarded vans in early June and headed for the flight that would land 14 hours later on the rain soaked runway of Edinburgh Airport.
 As we broke through the thick layer of gray clouds, we were greeted by a lush, green landscape whose patchwork of fields of crops was dotted with farm animals (mostly sheep).
 As picturesque as it was, many of us remarked that the scenery was very similar to that of Lancaster County.

 In this photo essay, junior Sam B. catalogs one day in an Upper School student’s experience, both as a witness and as a participant.